You are hereHome ›

 Like other utilities across the nation, the electric department’s reliability is adversely affected by vegetation, lightning and animal contacts.
 Despite these adverse conditions affecting reliability, we have made steady progress in recent years and will continue to strive to improve its reliability record.
 The best method to sustain reliability improvement is to approach it from the long-term perspective, maintaining reliability programs at a stable level, year after year.

-The Assistant Manager of the Benton Utilities Electric Department is Darren Prysock.
+The Manager of the Benton Utilities Electric Department is Darren Prysock.
 Mr. Prysock brings with him 30 years’ experience in power line construction and distribution.
 He is responsible for executing the daily activities in the electric department and coordinating these with the Benton Utilities General Manager.
 Complimenting Mr. Prysock is a staff of highly trained line technicians, in both overhead and underground distribution systems.
 Our four Substations are maintained by two substation Technicians, as well as 8 Journeyman lineman, and 4 Apprentice Lineman that perform vital assignments daily.

 Benton Utilities is dedicated to providing the most reliable energy, at the lowest possible cost to you, our customers.